klein0r/ioBroker.trashschedule/README.md

 ## Preconditions

-1. Create an ical instance
+1. Create an **ical instance**
-2. Configure url of your calendar
+2. Configure url of your calendar (e.g. google calendar)
 3. Set "Preview days" to a range which includes every trash type once
-3. Choose option to "Hide Start-End of events"
+4. Choose option to "Hide Start-End of events"
+5. If you use the "events" tab, ensure to enable the "display" checkbox for each event type which should also be used in your trash schedule (otherwise the event will be hidden by the ical instance)

 ## Configuration